sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 So we need a way to determine when an old and a new type correspond.
 That’s the term I’ll use.
 They’re not the same, but they match up.

-So here’s that example again, where the types don’t have the same name, but there’s an alias with the same name.
+So here’s that example again, where the types don’t have the same name, but there's an alias with the same name.

 It looks like we need to take aliases into account.

 It turns out that that is still is not enough, though.

 To see why, let’s first understand what’s going on here.
-In both the old and new packages, there’s an unexported type “point”, which has exported fields.
-And there’s an exported variable, P, of type point.
+In both the old and new packages, there's an unexported type “point”, which has exported fields.
+And there's an exported variable, P, of type point.

 Now, clients of this package cannot use the name “point”; it’s unexported.
 But clients can refer to P, and since P has exported fields, they can refer to those fields.
 And as you can see here, you can break clients by changing an unexported type.
 If we remove the field Y from point, client code that accesses P.Y will stop compiling.